News

 STUDY IDENTIFIES U.S. HOTSPOTS FOR DRINKING WATER QUALITY VIOLATIONS AND LACK OF ACCESS TO SAFE, CLEAN WATER

-EMBARGOED for Release Until April 15, 2025 Counties in West Virginia, North Carolina, Oklahoma and Pennsylvania ranked among the top 10 for violations Herndon, VA, March 25, 2025 — About two million people in the United States lack access to running water or indoor plumbing in their homes.
-Another 30 million people live where drinking water […]
+For inquiries please contact Natalie Judd or Anya Gorndalski Counties in West Virginia, North Carolina, Oklahoma and Pennsylvania ranked among the top 10 for violations Herndon, VA, April 15, 2025 — About two million people in the United States lack access to running water or indoor plumbing in their homes.
+Another 30 million people live where drinking […]

 INTERNATIONAL SURVEY FINDS THAT SUPPORT FOR CLIMATE INTERVENTIONS IS TIED TO BEING HOPEFUL AND WORRIED ABOUT CLIMATE CHANGE